-Ten minutes south of Jervis Bay is St Georges Basin, often called the jewel in the crown of South Coast estuary fishing.
+Ten minutes south of Jervis Bay you will find St Georges Basin - a beautifully sheltered, peaceful and and popular South Coast fishing estuary.
 The Basin offers consistent catches of flathead, bream and tailor and has excellent boating facilities.
-Other Shoalhaven fishing highlights are at Lake Conjola, Ulladulla and Burrill Lake.
+Other Shoalhaven fishing highlights can be found at Lake Conjola, Ulladulla and Burrill Lake.

 When fishing in NSW freshwater and saltwater, you are required by law to pay the NSW recreational fishing fee.
 This applies when spear fishing, hand lining, hand gathering, trapping, bait collecting and prawn netting or when in possession of fishing gear in, on or adjacent to waters.
 Find out more on NSW recreational fishing laws and regulations.

 NSW has a wide range of wonderful swimming options including beaches, ocean pools, harbourside pools, lakes, rivers, and swimming holes at the bottom of waterfalls.
 However to ensure maximum safety and enjoyment, swimmers should follow this general advice: